maitreyi03/maitreyi03/README.md

 # Hi there!
 I'm Maitreyi:

-I'm a freshman at UCI with a _computer engineer_ major.
+I'm a sophmore at UCI with a _Computer Science and Engineering_ major.
-I am familiar with Java, Python.
+I am familiar with Java, C++, Python.
 I also have some knowledge of Javascript, HTML and CSS.